holisticnetworking/easy-inputs/index.md

 # The Last Form Builder You'll Ever Need
 ***
-This plugin introduces a new Forms API that facilitates and speeds the creation of forms within WordPress.
-As much as a modern WordPress website relies on forms and inputs - for settings, post meta data, user meta data and even front end forms - there is no unified way of creating them in WordPress.
+As dependent as a modern WordPress website is on forms and inputs - for settings, post meta data, user meta data and even front end forms - there is no unified way of creating them in WordPress.
 The result is buggy, error-prone form creation with sprintf()'s and replacing values.
+Not only buggy and error prone, building HTML form elements "the old fashioned way" is also BORING and SLOW.
+What if there was a faster, easier way?

 ![alt text][screenshot]

 [screenshot]: img/bad-screenshot.png "Be kind: sprintf() at a minimum."

-Instead, this API borrows heavily from CakePHP's FormHelper to provide a uniform set of methods that will create form fields including WordPress editor windows.
+As a solution, this API borrows heavily from CakePHP's FormHelper to provide a uniform set of methods that will create form fields including WordPress editor windows.
+In this way, setting up the configuration of a WordPress form or form field feels a lot more like configuring other WP elements such as `wp_nav_menu()`.
 To install this plugin, download the repository

 ## Usage